Properties of contact toric structures and concave boundaries of linear plumbings: Introduction

 \subsection{Acknowledgements}

 This project was initiated through the Women in Geometry conference in 2023 at the Banff International Research Station.
 The project was further supported by the Summer Collaborators program at the Institute for Advanced Study.
 Our work would not have been possible without these two opportunities to collaborate in person.
-We also thank Michael Hutchings for helpful conversations and correspondence.
+We thank Michael Hutchings for helpful conversations and correspondence and thank the referee for their careful reading of our paper and their helpful suggestions.

-A.M. is partially supported by the Ministry of Education, Science and Technological Development, Republic of Serbia, through the project 451-03-66/2024-03/200104.
+A.M. is partially supported by the Ministry of Education, Science and Technological Development, Republic of Serbia, through the projects 451-03-66/2024-03/200104 and 451-03-136/2025-03/200104.

 J.N. is partially supported by National Science Foundation grants DMS-2104411 and CAREER DMS-2142694.

 L.S. was supported by NSF CAREER grant DMS-2042345, and a Sloan Fellowship FG-2021-16254.

 S.T. was partially supported by a grant from the Institute for Advanced Study School of Mathematics, the Schmidt Futures program, a research grant from the Center for New Scientists at the Weizmann Institute of Science and Alon fellowship.